360-day calendar

 It is based on merging the three major calendar systems into one complex clock, with the 360-day year derived from the average year of the lunar and the solar: (365.2425 (solar) + 354.3829 (lunar))/2 = 719.6254/2 = 359.8127 days, rounding to 360.

 A 360-day year consists of 12 months of 30 days each, so to derive such a calendar from the standard Gregorian calendar, certain days are skipped.

 For example, the 27th of June (Gregorian calendar) would be the 4th of July in the USA.

 Ancient Calendars

-Ancient calendars around the world initially used a 360 day calendar.
+Ancient calendars around the world initially used a 360-day calendar.

 Rome

-Romans initially used a calendar which had 360 days, with varying length of months.
+According to Plutarch's Parallel Lives Romans initially used a calendar which had 360 days, with varying length of months.
+However, Macrobius' Saturnalia and Censorinus' The Birthday Book, claim that the original Roman calendar had 304 days split into 10 months.

 India

 The Rig Veda describes a calendar with twelve months and 360 days.

 Mesoamerica

 In the Mayan Long Count Calendar, the equivalent of the year, the tun, was 360 days.

 Egypt

-Ancient Egyptians also used a 360 day calendar.
+Ancient Egyptians also used a 360-day calendar.
 One myth tells of how the extra 5 days were added.